TRWormald/Obsidian-Engineering-Notes-Backup/Engineering Year 3/1) Aero & Numerical Methods/1) Numerical Methods/Part 1 - Fundamental Theory/8) Implicit Schemes/2) The Stability of Implicit Methods.md

 ![[Pasted image 20251102183633.png|centre|500]]
 etc.

 The stability limit for explicit schemes comes from the stencil propagation.
-Each point only recieves information from the points in the F.D. stencil, and this gives a limit on the time step
+Each point only receives information from the points in the F.D. stencil, and this gives a limit on the time step.
+However, for the implicit scheme every point receives information from every other point at each time step, and so the numerical domain of dependence is infinite.
+There is no time-step limit for implicit schemes.
+Hence, they are usually used for steady flow, where we wish to get to the time-asymptotic solution as quickly as possible.